gamepark/gamepark.github.io/docs/README.md

 **99% of a game state is about knowing what item we have, and at what location.**

-### Players

-To make the link between a player in the game, and the Game Park user behind, we use an identifier, the **player id**.

 ### Rules

 Most board game we adapt on Game Park have multiple sections in their rules: phases, rounds, steps, actions...